trodemaster/macports/README.md

 # macports

-This script is used to configure https://macports.org directly from the git repo.
+This script is used to configure https://macports.org directly from their git repo.
 I have found that using mac ports this way enables support for bleeding edge OS versions or CPU architectures.

 ## Usage
 __EXAMPLE__